Bbrnn/overthewire/bandit/about_bandit.md

 # ABOUT BANDIT

 --Bandit is a wargame  aimed at absolute beginners.\
---It teaches basics needed to play other wargames.
+--It equips one with the basics needed to play other wargames.

 ## NOTE